 The stall is when the moisture in the meat rises to the surface and evaporates, much like how a person sweats when it’s hot out.
 This is a natural cooling process.
 Evaporative cooling affects large cuts of meat, like a Boston Butt.

 In the first few hours of the cook, the internal temperature (IT) will rise quickly.
+If you’re curious what internal temp any protein you’re cooking should reach, check out our BBQ Calculator!
 Once the IT gets to around the 150°f mark, the Butt will stall.
 The temp will sit there around 150° for hours.
 The I.T. may even drop a bit.
 It will sit in a stall if there is moisture in the meat that can evaporate.
 Do not adjust the temperature of the Egg!
 Let it be.

 You have two options.
 You can ride out the stall OR you can wrap the meat tightly in aluminum foil and stop the evaporative cooling.
 I suggest you cook a Boston Butt both ways at some point.
 Practice makes for improvement.

 For today’s cook, we are going to wrap.
 We’re going to leave the butt unwrapped and in the stall for a good long time.
 Once you’re about seven hours into the cook, take the meat off the Egg and tightly wrap it in aluminum foil.
 Don’t rush when you do this.
 Take your time and get that foil on the meat tightly.
 Even a slight gap between the meat and the foil will allow for the butt to keep sweating.
 Get it on good, then add another layer just to ensure you’ve got it covered.
 Again, don’t rush.
 You have time to get this right.

 From here on out, check the IT with your instant-read thermometer (you know we like the Thermapen here) every 40 min or so.
 You’re looking for an IT of somewhere around 199°f to 203°f.
 Check more often as you start to get close to your finish temp range.